Anasharoon150/Anasharoon150/README.md

 - 👋 Hi, I’m @Anasharoon
 - 👀 I’m interested in CS and Web Development
-- 🌱 I’m currently doing CS
+- 🌱 I’m currently doing CS from IST Islamabad
 - 📫 How to reach me Anasharoonah150@gmail.com

 <!---